nhilkin/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment
 In order to avoid any dependency issues when setting up an environment for Datadog, it is recommended to use a fresh Ubuntu 16.04 virtual machine via Vagrant running on VirtualBox.
 Setting up the virtual machine with Vagrant is preferable due to its fast and easy setup.
 You can install Virtual box [from their website](https://www.virtualbox.org/) and [install the latest version of Vagrant](https://www.vagrantup.com/downloads.html) for your host machine.
 Once these are installed, a Vagrant Ubuntu box can be initialized from [Hashicorps' Vagrant Cloud box catalog](https://app.vagrantup.com/boxes/search).

-Once you have chosen a Vagrant box, the first step is to initilize the Vagrant Ubuntu image in your command line with the following command (the ubuntu/xenial64 box was chosen to be initilized):
+Once you have chosen a Vagrant box from the catalog, the first step is to initilize the Vagrant Ubuntu image in your command line with the following command (the ubuntu/xenial64 box was chosen to be initilized):
 ```
 vagrant init ubuntu/xenial64
 ```